-Terex is a global manufacturer of materials processing machinery and aerial work platforms.
-The Company designs, builds and supports products used in maintenance, manufacturing, energy, recycling, minerals, materials management and construction applications.
+Terex is a global industrial equipment manufacturer of materials processing machinery, waste and recycling solutions, mobile elevating work platforms (MEWPs), and equipment for the electric utility industry.
+The Company designs, builds and supports products used in maintenance, manufacturing, energy, waste and recycling, minerals and materials management, construction, and the entertainment industry.
+Terex provides lifecycle support to its customers through its global parts and services organization, and offers complementary digital solutions, designed to help customers maximize their return on their investment.
 Certain Terex products and solutions enable customers to reduce their impact on the environment including electric and hybrid offerings that deliver quiet and emission-free performance, products that support renewable energy, and products that aid in the recovery of useful materials from various types of waste.
-The Company's products are manufactured in North America, Europe, Australia and Asia and sold worldwide.
+The Company's products are manufactured in North America, Europe, and Asia Pacific and sold worldwide.
 Terex engages with customers through all stages of the product life cycle, from initial specification to parts and service support.